Leoleojames1/AI_CLI_Toolkit_Wizard/README.md

 ## 🔧 Installation

 0. Create a folder structure on your largest HDD or SDD for our model bank, replicate the following structure or atleast put everything we say in the model_git.
+Note: model_git can be any folder name thats a valid name, the code path is not specific to the model_git name.
    ```
    D: or other Drive or linux home/git/model_git/
    ```